Emoji-COLRv0/Emoji-COLRv0/README.md

 ## Information on the emoji sets:

-Further information can be found in the README within each zip file.
+Further information can be found in the README within each folder.

 ### EmojiTwo